 Ask clients to clearly name any images they make reference to in their text documents, so that you can easily identify each one.
 It simply isn’t helpful, especially when you have tons of photos that are named “DSC” and a number.
 Having to go back to the client to ask who’s in what photo, who this is and what this photo is for isn’t fun for you or for them.

 If you happen to spot something unusual or questionable in the client’s copy during the layout process, bring it to the client’s attention and ask them about it.
 They will appreciate the attention to detail.
 Never change it without telling them though.
-Despite all my years of experience with proofreading and editing, I have seen a couple rare situations where a word that seemed definitely incorrect was indeed correct.
+Despite all my years of experience with proofreading and editing, I have seen a couple of rare situations where a word that seemed definitely incorrect was indeed correct.

 If you have a suggestion for a better way to arrange the content, present that idea to them.
 You’ll be seen as the expert, not an order taker, and they will end up with a better result.